hilsonshrestha/cs539-final/README.md

 |  1  | CNN + LSTM                              | 14.5%  |
 |  2  | **CNN + Transformer**                   | 20.7%  |
 |  3  | Faster RCNN + Meshed Memory Transformer | 28.3%  |

+# References

+[1] Vinyals, Oriol, Alexander Toshev, Samy Bengio, and Dumitru Erhan.
+"Show and tell: A neural image caption generator."
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 3156-3164.
+2015.
+[2] Cornia, Marcella, Matteo Stefanini, Lorenzo Baraldi, and Rita Cucchiara.
+"Meshed-memory transformer for image captioning."
+In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition, pp. 10578-10587.
+2020.